 3. Tender or bleeding gums

-Your gums may become unusually sensitive and could even start bleeding when they normally would not.
-This increased sensitivity is due to the change in hormones that causes increased blood flow to the gums.
+Your gums may become unusually sensitive and even start bleeding when they normally would not.
+This increased sensitivity is due to the hormone change that causes increased blood flow to the gums.

 4. Sore breasts during early pregnancy